Volkswagen Scirocco: Scirocco Studie R (2008)

 The Studie R is a concept car based on the Scirocco GT24, after Volkswagen had cancelled the production of the Scirocco R32.
 It has a 2.0 L TSI engine rated at 270 PS, six-speed dual clutch transmission, four-piston brake calipers and a sound-optimized exhaust system with oval tailpipes.

 The Studie R was unveiled at the Bologna Motor Show.

 Future

-In 2017, Volkswagen's Chief Development Officer Dr. Frank Welsch stated that Volkswagen was contemplating options for a new small coupé, and wasn't clear on how they would approach a new Scirocco, and the possibility of a MEB-based concept.
-Welsch said that if the Scirocco name was to be used again, it would only be for a sporty 2-door coupe, and would not have a drastically different design from previous Sciroccos.
+In 2017, Volkswagen's Chief Development Officer Dr. Frank Welsch stated that Volkswagen was contemplating options for a new small coupé, and was not clear on how they would approach a new Scirocco, and the possibility of a MEB-based concept.
+Welsch said that if the Scirocco name was to be used again, it would only be for a sporty 2-door coupé, and would not have a drastically different design from previous Sciroccos.
 In 2020, when asked if a new Scirocco was planned, board member Thomas Ulbrich answered "I don't think so", and that they were in no rush to release a new coupé.